alyssa0528/rock_n_roll/NOTES.md

 Ask user which race they'd like more info about.

+User inputs a number corresponding to the race they'd like to learn more about.

+Provide info:
+[ ] date(s)
+[ ] distances
+[ ] race hashtag
-Provide info: date(s), distances, hashtag, schedule? (might be complicated), social media links
+[ ] social media links
+[ ] schedule? (might be complicated...races don't seem to have schedules in same areas)